mattjmcnaughton/thesis/evaluation/proposal.md

 ## What tools will we use?

 - Kubernetes
-- Graphing?
+- gnu-plot (Graphing)
-- Simulate web requests (Apache ab)?
+- Simulate web requests (Apache jmeter)?

 ## Questions
 - Is it ok for us to only test pods that are responding to HTTP requests?
 That is the majority of what Kubernetes is used for (focus on long running services) and also fits nicely with the focus on microservices.
+- How do we normalize the summation of ERU and QOS so that both have an equal impact?
 - Where will we get traffic request patterns from?
+- How does Kubernetes reclaim unused CPU from pods?
+Should we be enforcing certain CPU reservation requirements?
+How will that inform how we measure CPU?
+  (Include section on in evaluation).